brentspector/tt-slay-tiers/README.md

 If your key is located somewhere different, you'll need to configure the `.devcontainer/devcontainer.json` to source the key from the correct location.

-If you wish to disable this, modify the `.devcontainer/devcontainer.json` to not include the mount or the `postAttachCommand` portions.
-Note that the `scripts/autoconfigure.sh` may have other things (like `npm install`) that are missed.
-You'll need to run those manually.
+If you wish to disable this, modify the `.devcontainer/devcontainer.json` to not include the mount or the `scipts/autoconfigure.sh` call in `postAttachCommand`.

 To configure this, follow the instructions at https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits.